John 1:35-42 Reflection: The Call of Andrew and Peter

 What are you looking for? (verse 38).
 Jesus asked this question to Andrew and his companion.
 Then, He invited them to “come and see”.

 The simple question and the subsequent invitation of Jesus is a fitting topic for reflection in the light of the new year.
-Many of us may still be at a crossroad and the future is unclear.
-Some of us may still be undergoing some kinds of pain or crisis and do not know what to do.
+Many of us may still be at a crossroads and the future is unclear.
+Some of us may still be undergoing some kind of pain or crisis and do not know what to do.
 What are you looking for?

 Every new year, some of us make resolutions or plans and promises to fulfill.
 Perhaps, we are too focused on our material or financial goals.
 If so, it would be an opportune time to really consider or reconsider the question of Jesus.
 What are we looking for?